elatov/elatov.github.io/_posts/2014-01-05-zfs-iscsi-benchmarks-tests.md

     sd1       0.0  281.0    0.0   10.8  0.1  0.1    0.6   5   8

-That is really slow, but it&#8217;s not like the *omnios* machine was over loaded or anything.
+That is really slow, but it's not like the *omnios* machine was over loaded or anything.

 ### iSCSI ZFS with WriteBack Cache

 So then I checked out the LUN and I saw that **write-back cache** was not enabled.
-Per <a href="http://kb.vmware.com/kb/1006602" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://kb.vmware.com/kb/1006602']);">this</a> VMware KB, it&#8217;s recommended to enable that.
+Per <a href="http://kb.vmware.com/kb/1006602" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://kb.vmware.com/kb/1006602']);">this</a> VMware KB, it's recommended to enable that.
 So inside *napp-it*, I went ahead and enabled that:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/12/enable-write-cache.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/12/enable-write-cache.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/12/enable-write-cache.png" alt="enable write cache ZFS iSCSI Benchmark Tests on ESX" width="1014" height="237" class="alignnone size-full wp-image-9846" title="ZFS iSCSI Benchmark Tests on ESX" /></a>